-Overview Of The Major Amazon Fulfilment Calculator Cost Line Items
+Overview Of The Major Amazon Fulfillment Calculator Cost Line Items

 ➤ Amazon Referral Fee – Each time you sell an item, Amazon takes home a 15% commission.
 It’s only fair; Amazon is after all the biggest online retailer who’s letting you trade on their marketplace.
 In the above example, this is £1.50.

-➤ Fulfilment Fee is comprised of the Monthly Fee for storing a unit of product in an Amazon fulfilment centre.
+➤ Fulfillment Fee is comprised of the Monthly Fee for storing a unit of product in an Amazon fulfillment centre.
 Calculated based on the volume of the product in cubic feet.

-In this example, we can see what the £4.48 fulfilment fee breakdown is by clicking on the question mark.
+In this example, we can see what the £4.48 fulfillment fee breakdown is by clicking on the question mark.

 £4.18 for Amazon fulfilling the product and the 30p Monthly Storage fee, Amazon charges you for letting you store your goods in their warehouses.